MOscity/sensor-data-sync/README.md

 See also help(SENSOR_Object).

 - TIME_COLUMN_NEW
 Column name with the time units.
 Use None to use first column.
+Use ['Column1', Column'2] if 2 date-time columns given.
 If provided, use exact name of the time/index column.

 ### b.)
 Run main.py